My Return to Tehran: On Family, Restlessness, and Revolution

 My mother, on the other hand, was introverted, moody, tender-hearted, brooding.
 The ice that ran through my grandmother’s blood thawed by the time it got to her.
 Though she too had a keen eye for design and wore stylized, imaginative clothing, she preferred not to be in the limelight.
 Like my aunt, she was more quietly defiant, transgressive in ways that were less immediately apparent.
 In fact, one of her greatest (and most visible) acts of rebellion, had been to marry my father who, according to my grandmother was, “The child of a poor sailor!”
 I always resented her for holding my father in such low esteem, and that resentment turned into an acerbic bitterness about her feckless aristocratic tendencies, a hostility that hardened during my teenage years in America, years I spent working tirelessly at various restaurants in order to make my way through college.
 But that is another story, a divergent stream I need not pursue here.

 My father, who went off to sea at 14 and made a living as a mariner well into his thirties, grew up in almost abject poverty on the east side of London during WWII.
 Long before I was born, he served as a sea captain, until he caught Tuberculosis in India while working for the British-India Steam Navigation Company.
 In order to avoid a relapse, he had to find a way to make a living on dry land.
 He worked on a maggot farm, flipped houses in Holland and the U.K., worked for an American company selling bleach.
 Eventually he found his way back to the docks, working for various off-shore drilling companies.
-That’s more or less how he ended up in Tehran, where he met my mother.“The self-reliant, feisty, at times equally unyielding personality of those three women had provided me with a road map to my future self.
-I was bonded to them, deeply attached—of that I was and remain well aware—but my passion for books, my intellectual curiosity, and my left-leaning politics, which differed starkly from theirs, caused me to exclusively perceive the discontinuities in our characters.”
+That’s more or less how he ended up in Tehran, where he met my mother.

 The country was already on the brink of revolution then, and my father was renting a small cottage (previously the servants’ quarters) tucked behind my grandmother’s home.
 My grandfather, a judge with a passion for landscaping and architecture, had designed the domed villa with a light, white exterior and lush gardens.
 Before the revolution, my grandmother had proudly hosted diplomats and socialites there.
 My father moved onto the property not long after my grandfather passed away and found the family in mourning—especially my mother.
 It was during that period, in the long year leading up to the fall of the monarchy, that my father saw my mother walking along the tiered pool in the garden and fell “head over heels.”
 They were married a few months later.